stephenharris/Event-Organiser-CSV/readme.md

 * All dates are read using DateTime.
 While various formats are supported, Y-m-d (e.g. 2013-12-31) formats are **strongly** recommended
 * Starts dates must be provided in Y-m-d (e.g. 2013-12-31) for all day events and also include a time-component (e.g. 2013-12-31 11:30pm) for non-all-day events.
 There is no prescribed format for the time but 24-hour time is recommended.
 You do not need to specify seconds.
+* Include/exclude dates should be given as comma-seperated list of dates in Y-m-d format.
-* Categories must be given as comma-seperated lists
+* Categories and tags must be given as comma-seperated list of slugs
 * It does not support venue meta-data (yet)

+*Please note that in theory all dates (other than the start date) can be given in any format, however, to ensure dates are interpreted correctly it is strongly recommended to give dates in Y-m-d format.
+The start date must be in that format so that the importer can differentriate between all-day and non-all-day events.*

 ### Future Features ###

 * Support venue meta data